dple/dple.github.io/_posts/2024-04-30-kzg-poly-commitment.md

 So, the Schwartz-Zippel lemma states that if two polynomials are evaluated at the same random value $r$, and return the same outputs, then one can be nearly certain that they are the same polynomial.
 This means that, once the prover committed a polynomial $f$, it would be _infeasible_ for him to find another polynomial that produces the same commitment $com_f$.
 In other words, we say the polynomial $f$ binds to the commitment $com_f$.

 ## Conclusions
-KZG commitment scheme is foundational for some practical Zero-Knowledge Proof systems, including Groth16, Plonk, Halo, etc. Thus, understanding this underlying technique would help you to better understand the how ZKP systems are constructed.
-A full `Python code` of this post could be found in my [GitHub repo](https://github.com/dple/understanding-zkp/tree/master/Plonk).
+KZG commitment scheme is an important component in the Plonk protocol.
+A full `Python code` of this post could be found in my [GitHub repo](https://github.com/dple/understanding-zkp/blob/master/Poly-commitment).
 Hope you enjoy reading!